emqx/emqx-docs/en_US/security/authz/acl.md

 {% emqxce %}

-Configure the default  [ACL file](./acl-file.md) and use the file to define the default ACL rule:
+Configure the default [ACL file](./file.md) and use the file to define the default ACL rule:

 {% endemqxce %}

 {% emqxee %}

-Configure the default, use the file to define the default ACL rule:
+Configure the default [ACL file](./file.md) and use the file to define the default ACL rule:

 {% endemqxee %}